braydennoh/Segall-Thrust-2D/README.md

 # Segall-Thrust-2D

-A simple coseismic deformation model for a dipping thrust fault, based on Chapter 3 of *Earthquake and Volcano Deformation* by Paul Segall (2010).
+An elastic dislocation model for a dipping thrust fault, based on Chapter 3 of *Earthquake and Volcano Deformation* by Paul Segall (2010).
 Implements analytic dislocation solutions for plane-strain deformation.

 ## Equation (3.70): Surface displacements (buried semi-infinite fault)

-This equation calculates the surface displacement from a single, buried edge dislocation whose top is at depth *d*. [cite_start]It serves as the building block for modeling finite faults through superposition. [cite: 1]
+This equation calculates the surface displacement from a single, buried edge dislocation whose top is at depth *d*.

 $$
 \begin{aligned}